SokolovaKsenia/Robot_examples_weekly/README.md

 <h3 dir="auto" style="text-align: center;">Robot Framework for Test Automation</h3>
 <p dir="auto" style="text-align: justify;">A robot framework is a tool that allows us to automate the project with just a few lines of commands.</p>
-<p dir="auto" style="text-align: justify;">This git is dedicated to my attemp to write automated tests using the Robot framework.</p>